Michigan National Guard promotes a new general

 |0

-This work, Michigan National Guard promotes a new general [Image 2 of 2], by SSG Tegan Kucera, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.
+This work, Michigan National Guard promotes a new general, by Penelope Carroll, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.

 LEAVE A COMMENT